-In today’s digital age, the term API is thrown around frequently, especially in discussions about software development, web applications, and integrations.
+In today’s digital age, the term "API" is thrown around frequently, especially in discussions about software development, web applications, and integrations.
 But what exactly is an API, and why is it so important?
 If you’re new to the world of technology, don’t worry—this beginner’s guide will break it all down for you in simple terms.

 API stands for Application Programming Interface.
 At its core, an API is a set of rules and protocols that allow different software applications to communicate with each other.
 Think of it as a bridge that connects two systems, enabling them to share data and functionality seamlessly.